No products in the cart.

 Many people assume that all soundproofing materials and solutions fall into one big group.
 But did you know there are some solutions that are meant for indoor settings and others that will be more effective outdoors?
 If you come across an option that seems like it’ll be effective for your problem, do your research!
 For example, an indoor solution used outdoors is less likely to have sufficient UV protection and will potentially rapidly deteriorate when exposed to direct sunlight.

-Opting for a Reflective Noise Barrier Instead of an Absorptive One
+Opting for an Absorptive Noise Barrier Instead of a Reflective One

 Choosing a Noise Barrier That’s Too Short